circuitdojo/air-quality-wing-code/README.md

 [To get yours go here.](https://www.jaredwolff.com/store/air-quality-wing/)

 *Update 10/27/2019:* This example now uses the Air Quality Wing Library!
 Search for `AirQualityWing` in ParticleWorkbench to install.
+It's also available on [Github](https://github.com/jaredwolff/air-quality-wing-library).
 Have fun!

 ## Quick Start: